Currently 50% Off For A Limited Time

 Video Poster Image

-Join this Expressive Arts Therapy Program, an online, self-paced program including 10-minute expert-guided therapeutic art exercises to support safely reprocessing trauma and to help to:
+Join this online Expressive Arts Therapy Program with expert-guided, 10-minute therapeutic art exercises to support safely reprocessing trauma and to help to:

 • Increase neuroplasticity to reframe old memories